jwodder/psych/README.txt

 updated).
 Note that, unlike fancier open source projects, there is no `make install'; you'll have to move the executable & manpage to their destination directories by hand.

+4. VERSION HISTORY

+2014 Mar 12 - v.1.1:
+ - Version history started
+ - Added -n switch
+ - Eliminated -i switch; its behavior is now always in effect
+ - The -a and -p switches now support hexadecimal & octal arguments and handle invalid arguments better.
+ - If the -p switch is given an argument greater than the size of the data array, it will be clamped to the size of the array.